-The cp command is used to make a copy of the file in another directory instead of moving.
+The cp command is used to copy the file in another directory instead of moving it.

 $ cp filename Directoryname

-For example, if you want to generate the copy of ‘testfile2’ and ‘testfile3’ in ‘Downloads’ from home directory then you will use the following command:
+For example, if you want to generate a copy of ‘testfile2’ and ‘testfile3’ in ‘Downloads’ from the home directory, then you will use the following command:

 $ cp testfile2 testfile3 Downloads